ThingPulse/docs/docs/guides/esp32-color-kit-grande.md

 ### Open project in Visual Studio Code

-- Start the Arduino IDE
+- Start VS Code
 - ==File== > ==Open Folder...==
-- find and select the `esp32-weather-station-touch` folder from the previous step.
+- Find and select the `esp32-weather-station-touch` folder from the previous step.

 ### Configuration & customization